-Joomla is a most widely used and popular content management system.
-If you are a professional or freelance website developer, many times your client might ask you to develop website with joomla or you may propose a certain website to be developed with joomla.
-Joomla comes with lots of features buts its not possible for a CMS to cater all your project requirements.
-Joomla development skills comes very handy in situations like this.
+Joomla is the most widely used and popular content management system.
+If you are a professional or freelance website developer, many times your client might ask you to develop a website with Joomla or you may propose a certain website to be developed with Joomla.
+Joomla comes with lots of features buts its not possible for a CMS to cater to all your project requirements.
+Joomla development skills come in very handy in situations like this.

 Best Joomla Module Development

 Let’s start with a hello world kind of module with Joomla.
 First of all, we need to create a folder for our module that will have a name starting with mod_ followed by name of your module. so if we want to create a module having the name helloworld, we will create a folder named mod_helloworld on our computer.

 Inside that mod_helloworld folder, we will create two files (only two files are required for a basic module).
 One XML file that will tell Joomla about our module and one PHP file to perform our intended task for the module.
 The name of these two files must be the same as the name of our module so the two files created will be mod_helloworld.php and mod_helloworld.xml.

 Let’s open our favorite text editor (I am a fan of adobe DreamWeaver) and create a new file XML file and save it to the folder you created in starting and name of the file must be mod_helloworld.xml.

 Let’s understand each line of code one by one:

 The first line says about the XML version and its character set.
 The actual code of our module starts with the tag and the attributes of this tag define the type of extension, version of Joomla, and client.
 In our case type is a module as we are developing a Joomla module, that changes to a component if we are developing a component or to a plugin, if we are developing a Joomla plugin.